 The Government of the Grand Duchy of Luxembourg and the University of Luxembourg, through a long-term partnership with the Massachusetts Institute of Technology Center for Transportation & Logistics (MIT CTL), at the end of 2015 founded the Luxembourg Centre for Logistics (LCL).
 The LCL is establishing Luxembourg as the European standard for training, research and innovation in the logistics sector.

 The MIT Center for Transportation & Logistics is a dynamic solutions-oriented environment where students, faculty, and industry leaders pool their knowledge and experience to advance supply chain education and research.

-The government of Ningbo, China — home of the world’s busiest port — is partnering with the MIT Center for Transportation & Logistics to create a global center for supply chain education and research.
+The government of Ningbo, China — home of the world’s busiest port — partnered with the MIT Center for Transportation & Logistics in 2016 to create a global center for supply chain education and research.
 The Institute's mission is to become an international center of excellence for research and education in logistics and supply chain management after a decade’s effort.